A Farmgirl's Kitchen®

 This 5-ingredient glazed ham recipe is perfect for Thanksgiving, Christmas, Easter, or any Sunday dinner.
 This is such an easy ham recipe!

 Every year we would celebrate Christmas at my grandparents house the weekend before Christmas.
 Each family member would bring a home cooked dish to the holiday gathering.
-A glazed ham was always a part of that meal!
+Brown sugar glazed ham was always a part of that meal!

 Be sure and try my grandmothers Holiday Punch!